Maui United Way Inc

 Specific exclusions not publicly documented.
 However, funding is restricted to:

-• Organizations serving Maui County residents
+• Organisations serving Maui County residents

 • Nonprofits demonstrating measurable community impact